JoshMcKinstry/Rails-3/README.md

-# Rails-1
+# Rails-2

 A starter rails app, for CS3710 Assignment 1.

-### Assignment Details
+## Assignment Details

+#### Assignment-1

 A car part has a name and belongs to many cars.

 A car make has a name and country.

 Cars have make and model names, VIN numbers and many parts.

 Need to create a CarParts model or scaffold.

 In the form for a car have a drop down with a list of possible parts to be added.

+#### Assignment-2

+Requires that all models be validated and that searching be added for each index function.

+Unit test all code.

-### Product Details
+## Product Details

 ##### Ruby Version